top of page

 When shaping your topic, try to avoid:

-A strong Ripple topic frames a debate-worthy guiding question that invites diverse perspectives across the ecosystem, such as:
+A strong Ripple topic frames a debate-worthy guiding question that invites diverse perspectives across the ecosystem.

 2. Choosing hosts